-This paper will account for 10% of your final grade (Each in-class exam will count as shown in the syllabus, 14%, 13% and 13% for exam 1, 2 or 3).
+This paper will account for 15% of your final grade (Each in-class exam will count as shown in the syllabus for 13% of your grade, clickers will be 6% of your grade).
 Final exams will account for 40% of the grade.